Vilos92/pimpmyprose/README.md

 + Automated testing
 	+ Reddit hot score algorithm seems to work, unit test it
 	+ Confidence algorithm? http://amix.dk/blog/post/19588
-+ Pagination on index, detail, profile, notifactions, etc.
++ Pagination on index, detail, profile, notifications, etc.
 + Email validation (already figured it out for EnvoyNow)
++ If user has already voted on a pimp, corresponding arrow should be highlighted already

 ## Low-Priority